How to Fix Probe error — temperature probe issue on LG LSEL6335F (Electric Range)

 How do I reset the Probe error on my LG LSEL6335F?

-Turn off the range at the circuit breaker for 30 seconds, then restore power to perform a soft reset.
+To reset the Probe error, turn off the range at the circuit breaker for 30 seconds, then restore power to perform a soft reset.
 If the error returns, the temperature probe likely needs to be replaced.